Today I have decided to fix my eyes on the Malaysian tomato rice, a dish that has to be tasted to be believed.

 Note: If you do not have a rice cooker, you can do the same with a large pot.
 Make sure to cook it at a barely simmering temperature.

 7. Topping and garnish

 Scoop the rice onto the serving plate.
 Topped with some roasted cashew nuts.
-You can also use toasted almond slice if you prefer.
+You can also use toasted almond slices if you prefer.

-Add some chopped coriander on top, and sprinkle some fried shallot onto it.
-Now you have a bowl of lovely tomato rice with a chorus of aromas hits your nose.
+Add some chopped coriander leaves (or mint leaves) on top, and sprinkle some fried shallot onto it.
+Now you have a bowl of lovely tomato rice with a chorus of aromas hitting your nose.

-You can serve tomato with any dishes, but my choice is Ayam Masak Merah (chicken stew in tomato sauce) and dhal curry.
+You can serve tomato with any dish, but I choose Ayam Masak Merah (chicken stew in tomato sauce) and dhal curry.

 The Tomato Rice Recipe

 This Malaysian tomato rice recipe is prepared with a plethora of spices and fresh ingredients transform the ordinary ingredients to a rice dish heavily scented with spices.
 We use the rice cooker to cook the rice in this tomato rice recipe.